Accommodation

 Bike Storage

 The West and South Wing residents do have access to the bike shed in the West Wing.
-You can apply for a space by applying via a form.
+You can apply for a space by applying via a form however, availability is limited and places will be offered on a first come first serve basis.

 The Annexe residents are able to lock their bikes within the grounds of the Annexe, which can only be accessed by fob, shared with Brasenose students.